Guillermo Cotugno

-Guillermo Gastón Cotugno Lima (born 17 March 1995) is an Uruguayan footballer who plays as a right-back for Deportivo Maldonado.
+Guillermo Gastón Cotugno Lima (born 12 March 1995) is an Uruguayan professional footballer who plays as a right-back for Racing de Montevideo.

 Career

 In February 2015, Cotugno moved to Russian Premier League side FC Rubin Kazan on loan until the end of the 2014–15 season.
 Cotugno made his Russian Premier League debut for Rubin Kazan on 9 March 2015 against FC Arsenal Tula.
 On 19 July 2017, he was released from his Rubin contract by mutual consent.

 On 1 August 2017, Cotugno signed a two-year contract with Real Oviedo.
 The following 20 July, he returned to his home country after agreeing to a deal with Nacional.